worldmaking/alinn/research/research.md

 The OSM data ontology has these kinds of objects:
-- node
+- node (a single point, with ID and metadata)
-- way
+- way (refer to lists of nodes; represent roads, and also boundary regions e.g. park edges)
-- relation
+- relation (inter-relations between certain nodes & ways)
-- bounds

 It uses a query language to specify what data is required.
 Fantastic online test environment here: http://overpass-turbo.eu

 There are various URLs to talk to this service, but it looks like a good default is https://overpass-api.de/api/interpreter

 Lots of info here: